-Veteran's Legal Clinic
+Veteran's Legal Practicum

-Based on the initiative of 2L students Leigh Argentieri and Dave Coogan (pictured), Pitt Law will be launching a new Veterans Legal Clinic Practicum in order to meet a growing need in our community.
+Based on the initiative of 2L students Leigh Argentieri and Dave Coogan (pictured), Pitt Law will be launching a new Veterans Legal Practicum in order to meet a growing need in our community.

-This Spring, Pitt Law will be launching its first Veteran’s Legal Clinic Practicum.
+This Spring, Pitt Law will be launching its first Veteran’s Legal Practicum.
 Recognizing the need to provide legal assistance to the veterans’ population in Western Pennsylvania, Pitt Law alumna Meredith Odato, ’11 spearheaded the development of a veterans’-focused practicum and, upon her graduation, handed the leadership reigns over to 2L students Dave Coogan and Leigh Argentieri.
 While the objective of the clinic is to give back to the veteran’s community, it is also extremely beneficial to students to gain this valuable practical clinical experience that they can then carry over into careers after graduation.
 It gives them the tools necessary to continue to give back as part of their pro-bono requirement and at the same time expands the network of attorneys willing to help veterans.